Baked French Fries

 Linda’s Fry Sauce

 Have you heard about the famous Utah Fry Sauce?
-Well, it’s for dipping these yummy fries, or putting the sauce on barbequed hamburgers.
-I have the recipe my family makes down below.
+It’s great for dipping these yummy fries or putting on barbequed hamburgers.
+I have the recipe my family makes below.
 Let me know if you like fry sauce.

-A family-owned hamburger restaurant here in Utah is famous for its fry sauce, and is the first place where I heard about “Fry Sauce.”
+A family-owned hamburger restaurant here in Utah is famous for its fry sauce, and it is the first place I heard about “Fry Sauce.”
 It’s called “Arctic Circle.”
-They make awesome food, my friends.
-Their milkshakes are called “Above the Rim” since the ice cream literally fills the cup to overflowing.
+They make fantastic food, my friends.
+Their milkshakes are called “Above the Rim” since the ice cream fills the cup to overflow.
 They have to put a plastic cap with a hole in the top so you don’t get the goodies all over you.

-My budget doesn’t warrant a lot of visits there, but sometimes I just need a ready-made hamburger from them, with fry sauce, of course.
+My budget doesn’t warrant many visits there, but sometimes, I just need a ready-made hamburger from them, with fry sauce, of course.
 I’m not sure all their outlets offer this, but the one near our home has a special “Bag of Burgers” deal.
 You pay something like $7.95 and get five made-to-order burgers.
 What a deal!
-By the way, their Cherry Ricky drink is to die for.
+By the way, their Cherry Ricky drink is so good.

 Ingredients – Linda’s Fry Sauce